LAST TOW FISH STEW | Community and Sharing

 Now, add your fish stock, a dash of fish sauce, and spices that warm the soul, blending the essence of the ocean with each stir.
 Toss in the potatoes, cover, and let them cook gently on low heat until they're tender enough to break with a fork.

-Finally, it's time for the fish, caught from our local waters and in yoru freezer.
+Finally, it's time for the fish, caught from our local waters and in your freezer.
 Lay it gently into the broth, giving a delicate stir as it simmers over medium heat for 3-4 minutes—just long enough for the flavors to infuse.
 Turn off the heat, taste the broth, and adjust with a pinch of salt if needed.

 Comments